-- in grim terms, by Joe Sanderson, CEO of Defendant Sanderson Farms, who stated on a May 24, 2011 earnings call that "the deal is that the industry forget Sanderson the industry cannot sustain losses like they are sustaining for a long period of time.
+- 170. Mr. Downes' view of the state of the chicken industry was echoed, and amplified in grim terms, by Joe Sanderson, CEO of Defendant Sanderson Farms, who stated on a May 24, 2011 earnings call that "the deal is that the industry forget Sanderson the industry cannot sustain losses like they are sustaining for a long period of time.
 They will they can't do it and you have been observing this for years and years and the industry has been losing money since Novemberish and balance sheets deteriorate and losses have to stop.
 The only way to stop losses with \$7 corn is to reduce production and get prices up.
 That is the rule and the law of the jungle."
-Mr. Sanderson continued, "my judgment is that there will be some others that are going to have to make some adjustments that I believe cuts will be forthcoming in our industry based on the losses we see in Agri Stats." (emphasis added). - 166.
+Mr. Sanderson continued, "my judgment is that there will be some others that are going to have to make some adjustments that I believe cuts will be forthcoming in our industry based on the losses we see in Agri Stats." (emphasis added). - 171.
 Mr. Sanderson's comments came roughly one week after he and Lampkin Butts, Defendant Sanderson's President and COO, attended the BMO Farm to Market Conference in New York City, along with the CEOs of Defendants Pilgrim's Pride (Bill Lovette) and Tyson (Donnie Smith).
-The conference included a presentation by Mr. Lovette that noted Pilgrim's new focus on matching production to meet demand, including by adjusting "head," i.e., breeder flocks, to better balance supply and customer demand. - 167.
-On a June 6, 2011 earnings call announcing it would not increase capacity in the foreseeable future, Cagle's a Georgia-based integrator whose assets were bought by Defendant Koch Foods in 2012 following Cagle's bankruptcy said that "the industry must lower supply in order to offset reduced demand and to support higher market prices." (emphasis added). - 168.
+The conference included a presentation by Mr. Lovette that noted Pilgrim's new focus on matching production to meet demand, including by adjusting "head," i.e., breeder flocks, to better balance supply and customer demand. - 172.
+On a June 6, 2011 earnings call announcing it would not increase capacity in the foreseeable future, Cagle's a Georgia-based integrator whose assets were bought by Defendant Koch Foods in 2012 following Cagle's bankruptcy said that "the industry must lower supply in order to offset reduced demand and to support higher market prices." (emphasis added). - 173.
 Other Defendants, including Fieldale Farms and Mar-Jac, also began reducing production by cutting breeder flocks in the middle of 2011.